maybites/TextureSharing/README.md

 Please make sure you have the most current Blender 3.0.x installed.

-1. [download](https://github.com/maybites/blender.script.spout/releases) the addon from the releases, unzip it and drop the 'spout' folder inside the addons-folder
+1. [download](https://github.com/maybites/blender.script.spout/releases) the addon from the **releases**, unzip it and drop the 'spout' folder inside the addons-folder

 The default addons folder is located here:

 - blender_3.0.x
-  └ blender.exe
+  - blender.exe
-  └ 3.x
+  - 3.x
-    └ scripts
+    - scripts
-      └ addons
+      - addons
-      └ modules
+      - modules

 2. [download](https://pypi.org/project/SpoutGL/#files) the Python SpoutGL-library (whl - file).
-Make sure you select the correct python version for your blender version -> [release notes](https://wiki.blender.org/wiki/Reference/Release_Notes) -> Python API.
+Make sure you select the correct python version for your blender version. check -> [release notes](https://wiki.blender.org/wiki/Reference/Release_Notes) -> Python API.

-3. Use 7-zip to unzip the library and drag the folder named 'SpoutGL' to the modules-folder inside your script folder.
+3. Use 7-zip to unzip the library and drag the folder inside named 'SpoutGL' to the modules-folder inside your scripts folder.

-inside blender:

-4. restart blender.
+4. start blender.

-5. Menu > Edit > Preferences > Add-addons
+5. Menu > Edit > Preferences > Add-ons

 6. search for spout

-8. Enable it, save preferences and close preferences.
+7. Enable it, save preferences and close preferences.

 ## Usage